 We rely on customers doing the right thing to keep themselves and others safe by using face coverings, unless exempt.

-An overwhelming majority of customers are in favour of face coverings being required on public transport, taxis and private hire vehicles. 👌 🚇 🚍 🚘
+The majority of customers are in favour of face coverings being required on public transport and in taxis and private hire vehicles. 👌 🚇 🚍 🚘

 A small number of customers are not required by law to wear face coverings.
 Exemptions apply for age, health and disability reasons.